 hey, i'm shelby!

-i am a manhattan based photographer who specializes in horses and portraits. i have a bfa in drama from nyu’s tisch school of the arts with a minor in child and adolescent mental health studies. my dream is to one day establish an equine therapy program for adolescents struggling with anxiety, depression, and things of the like. filling people’s souls with life from the bottom up is my passion, and photography helps keep me artistic between acting jobs.
+i am a queer artist and manhattan based photographer who specializes in horses and portraits. i have a bfa in drama from nyu’s tisch school of the arts with a minor in child and adolescent mental health studies. my dream is to one day establish an equine therapy program for adolescents struggling with anxiety, depression, and things of the like. filling people’s souls with life from the bottom up is my passion, and photography helps keep me artistic between acting jobs.

 my style mimicks the way film captures light, color, and depth, though i do shoot digitally. i believe in love in every form, and i celebrate them all. we all deserve to love and be loved in return, whether it be by our partner, pony, or pup.